Hoshi-Cyber/Noski_real_estate/src/content/listings/watamu-coastal-bungalow-stay.md

   "Outdoor":
     - Garden or balcony space

-amenities:
-  - Fresh linens and towels
+neighborhoodHighlights:
+  - Prime short-stay location near beaches and marine parks
-  - Smart TV and Wi-Fi
+  - Close to shopping and dining
-  - Equipped kitchen
-  - Housekeeping service
+  - Easy access to main roads and local attractions
-  - Backup power and water
+  - Safe and serene environment
-  - Secure parking
-  - Outdoor seating

 neighborhoodCategories:
   "Attractions":